-- As an athlete for the St. Patrick Catholic School, I agree to adhere to its rules and regulations.
-I believe that I should be a positive representative for the Roman Catholic Church, Diocese of Grand Rapids, St. Patrick Catholic School, and City of Portland. - D. As a parent of an athlete of St. Patrick Catholic School, I have read and understand the St. Patrick Catholic School Code of Conduct for Athletes, I/we agree to cooperate with the school in guiding our son/daughter towards living up to the rules and regulations. - C. The signed handbook form must be returned to the St. Patrick Catholic School office before a student-athlete can participate in an athletic competition.
+- Q. As an athlete for the St. Patrick Catholic School, I agree to adhere to its rules and regulations.
+I believe that I should be a positive representative for the Roman Catholic Church, Diocese of Grand Rapids, St. Patrick Catholic School, and City of Portland. - b.
+As a parent of an athlete of St. Patrick Catholic School, I have read and understand the St. Patrick Catholic School Code of Conduct for Athletes, I/we agree to cooperate with the school in guiding our son/daughter towards living up to the rules and regulations. - C. The signed handbook form must be returned to the St. Patrick Catholic School office before a student-athlete can participate in an athletic competition.

-THIS PAGE MUST BE REMOVED FROM THIS HANDBOOK (one per family), COMPLETED, SIGNED BY ALL STUDENTS AND A PARENT, and RETURNED TO THE SCHOOL OFFICE BY August 22, 2023.
+THIS PAGE MUST BE REMOVED FROM THIS HANDBOOK (one per family), COMPLETED, SIGNED BY ALL STUDENTS AND A PARENT, and RETURNED TO THE SCHOOL OFFICE BY August 20, 2024.

-CHROMEBOOK TECHNOLOGY POLICY GRANTED DENIED

-I have read and agree to the terms and conditions of the Chromebook Techno ology Policy in this handbook.

-MEDIA RELATIONS/PROMOTIONS RELEASE GRANTED DENIED

-I have read the terms and conditions of the Media Relations/Promotions Relea accordingly. se in this handbook and give S t.
-Patr ick School permission

-LOCAL FIELD TRIP RELEASE GRANTED DENIED

-I hereby give permission to St. Patrick School for my child(ren) to be transport participate in local walking field trips. ted ii n the St. Patrick School b us to l ocal venues and/or

-PESTICIDE EMERGENCY NOTIFICATION REQUEST DO NOT NOTIFY NOTIFY

-I have read the pesticide notification in this handbook and wish to be notified foutside the building. ollov wing any unscheduled pest icide a application(s) inside or

-FERPA CONSENT (IMMUNIZATIONS) GRANTED DENIED

-I have read the consent for disclosure of personally identifiable information and departments in this handbook and give St. Patrick School consent accordingly. d imr munization information to local and state health

 STUDENT RECEIPT OF HANDBOOK

-Students in grades 3-12 are required to sign this receipt; students in grades K-the 2023-24 St. Patrick School & Athletic Handbook.
-I understand that I am responsedures set forth in this handbook.
+Students in grades 3-12 are required to sign this receipt; students in grades DK-2 must have a parent/guardian sign for them.
+I have read the 2024-25 St. Patrick School & Athletic Handbook.
+I understand that I am responsible for knowing and following the guidelines and procedures set forth in this handbook.

 Student Printed Name: Grade:

-Student Signature:
+Student Signature: Date:

 Student Printed Name: Grade:

-Student Signature:
+Student Signature: Date:

 Student Printed Name: Grade:

-Student Signature:
+Student Signature: Date:

 Student Printed Name: Grade:

-Student Signature:
+Student Signature: Date:

 Student Printed Name: Grade:

-Student Signature:
+Student Signature: Date:

 PARENT RECEIPT OF HANDBOOK

-I have read the 2023-24 St. Patrick School & Athletic Handbook, reviewed it with mv (child(ren), and agree to co mply with the guidelines
+I have read the 2024-25 St. Patrick School & Athletic Handbook, reviewed it with my child(ren), and agree to comply with the guidelines.

-Signature of Parent: • ' , . , •
+Signature of Parent: Date

+5

 Printed Name of Parent: